Frank Furness: Early life and education

+Career

 Furness's first commission, Germantown Unitarian Church (1866–67, demolished ca. 1928), was a solo effort, but in 1867, he formed a partnership with Fraser, his former teacher, and George Hewitt, who had worked in the office of John Notman.
 The trio lasted less than five years, and its major commissions were Rodef Shalom Synagogue (1868–69, demolished) and the Lutheran Church of the Holy Communion (1870–75, demolished).
+In 1897, Furness designed an addition to the Philadelphia Savings Fund Society (PSFS) 1869 building which has now been incorporated into the St. James, a high-rise luxury apartment complex in the city’s Washington Square neighborhood.

 Following Fraser's move to Washington, D.C., to become supervising architect for the U.S. Treasury Department, the two younger men formed a partnership in 1871, and soon won the design competition for the Pennsylvania Academy of the Fine Arts (1871–76).
-Louis Sullivan worked briefly as a draftsman for Furness & Hewitt (June - November 1873), and his later use of organic decorative motifs can be traced, at least in part, to Furness.
+Louis Sullivan worked briefly as a draftsman for Furness & Hewitt (June – November 1873), and his later use of organic decorative motifs can be traced, at least in part, to Furness.
 By the beginning of 1876, Furness had broken with Hewitt, and the firm carried only his name.
 Hewitt and his brother William formed their own firm, G.W. & W.D.
 Hewitt, and became Furness's biggest competitor.
 In 1881, Furness promoted his chief draftsman, Allen Evans, to partner (Furness & Evans); and, in 1886, did the same for four other long-time employees.
 The firm continued under the name Furness, Evans & Company as late as 1932, two decades after its founder's death.

 Furness was one of the most highly paid architects of his era, and a founder of the Philadelphia Chapter of the American Institute of Architects.
 Over his 45-year career, he designed more than 600 buildings, including banks, office buildings, churches, and synagogues.
 Nearly one-third of his commissions came from railroad companies.
 As chief architect of the Reading Railroad, he designed about 130 stations and industrial buildings.
 For the Pennsylvania Railroad, he designed more than 20 structures, including the great Broad Street Station (demolished 1953) at Broad and Market Streets in Philadelphia.
-His 40 stations for the Baltimore & Ohio Railroad included the ingenious 24th Street Station (demolished 1963) beside the Chestnut Street Bridge.
-His residential buildings included numerous mansions in Philadelphia and its suburbs, especially the Philadelphia Main Line and commissioned houses at the New Jersey seashore; Newport, Rhode Island; Bar Harbor, Maine; Washington, D.C.; New York state; and Chicago, Illinois.
+His 40 stations for the Baltimore and Ohio Railroad included the ingenious 24th Street Station (demolished 1963) beside the Chestnut Street Bridge.
+His residential buildings included numerous mansions in Philadelphia and its suburbs, especially the Philadelphia Main Line and commissioned houses at the New Jersey Shore, and in Newport, Rhode Island, Bar Harbor, Maine, Washington, D.C.; New York state, and Chicago.

 Furness broke from dogmatic adherence to European trends, and juxtaposed styles and elements in a forceful manner.
 His strong architectural will is seen in the unorthodox way he combined materials: stone, iron, glass, terra cotta, and brick.
 And his straightforward use of these materials, often in innovative or technologically advanced ways, reflected Philadelphia's industrial-realist culture of the post–Civil War period.